 He doesn't even stand by his own dossier.

-And uh the fourth highest ranking Obama Justice Department official Bruce Orr, whose wife Nellie worked for Fusion GPS.
+And the fourth highest ranking Obama Justice Department official, Bruce Orr, whose wife Nellie worked for Fusion GPS.

-Anyway, this suggests Steele was deeply concerned about the legal status of a Putin-linked Russian oligarch.
+Anyway, they suggest Steele was deeply concerned about the legal status of a Putin-linked Russian oligarch.

-In the same time period that Steele was working on collecting the Russian-related allegations against Trump, known as the Trump dossier, which all turned out to be lies, unverified, uncorroborated, which by the way was designed to manipulate and misinform you, the American people, in the lead up to an election.
+And at times, seemed to be advocating on the oligarch's behalf in the same time period that Steele was working on collecting the Russian-related allegations against Trump, known as the Trump dossier, which all turned out to be lies, unverified, uncorroborated, which, by the way, was designed to manipulate and misinform you, the American people, in the lead up to an election.

-And then even in a more sinister way became the basis in the bulk of information for Pfizer warrants.
+And then, even in a more sinister way, became the basis in the bulk of information for FISA warrants.

-And that fraud was committed on a Pfizer court four times.
+And that fraud was committed on a FISA court four times.

 They just handed it over because they so desperately wanted to get Trump.